microsoft/FluidFramework/BREAKING.md

 `ConnectionState.Connecting` has been removed.
 Migrate all usage to `ConnectionState.CatchingUp` instead.

 ### Remove ISummaryAuthor and ISummaryCommitter
-See [#10456](https://github.com/microsoft/FluidFramework/issues/10456). `ISummaryAuthor` and`ISummaryCommitter` are deprecated and will be removed in a future release.
+`ISummaryAuthor` and`ISummaryCommitter` have been removed in this release.
+See [#10456](https://github.com/microsoft/FluidFramework/issues/10456) for details.

 ### Remove IFluidDataStoreChannel.bindToContext and related types
 `bindToContext` has been removed from `IFluidDataStoreChannel`, along with enum `BindState` and the interface `IDataStoreWithBindToContext_Deprecated`.